Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Upper Bound of SAA Method

-In this section, we provide upper bounds on the performance of the SAA method.
+In this section, we establish upper bounds on the performance of the SAA method.
 We first present the main result and the intuition behind the proof.
-The detailed proof is presented in Section \ref{subsec:proof-ub}.
+Since the main motivation of this paper stems from newsvendor problems, we focus our analysis on one-dimensional $\mathcal{X}$.
+This allows us to simplify the notation and highlight the core ideas of the analysis.
+It is worth noting that similar proof can also be generalized to the multi-dimensional case.
+We discuss the application of general theory to specific newsvendor problems in Section \ref{subsec:app-newsvendor}, and the detailed proof is presented in Section \ref{subsec:proof-ub}.